youssefm/blog/src/pages/posts/solving-django-race-conditions.md

 It's a simple `Order` model with just one field: `state`.
 All of our orders begin in the `placed` state and eventually transition either into the `completed` state or the `canceled` state.
 But critically, we've designed our system to depend on the fact that an order can never go from the `completed` state to the `canceled` state or from the `canceled` state to the `completed` state.

-We might write the following Django REST viewset to implement our state transitions:
+We might write the following Django REST framework viewset to implement our state transitions:

 ```python
 class OrderViewSet(viewsets.ModelViewSet):